juneshaw/typescript-express-reddit/README.md

 - We believe in 80% but 100% done, rather than 100% but 80% done.
 If you are short on time, feel free to leave some features out, but don't compromise on code quality.

-- We work as a team so please make the code readable and maintainable and pay additional details in starting a new project

-- If you run out of time, please elaborate the things you would do to take the project into production in the README

 - Please use node, typescript welcome but not necessary

 - If you are unsure about some details, please improvise.
 You have the freedom to decide.